Max Verstappen and Sergio Perez finish 1-2 at the F1 Bahrain Grand Prix

 Pérez fights back to snare second

-A longer opening stint by Pérez – he pitted for the first time on Lap 17 – saw that early-race tyre disadvantage swing in his favour, and he duly hunted down Leclerc and passed the Ferrari with a sweeping move into Turn 1 on Lap 26, and didn't put a foot wrong for the remainder of the race.
+A longer opening stint by Pérez – he pitted for the first time on Lap 17 – saw that early-race tire disadvantage swing in his favor, and he duly hunted down Leclerc and passed the Ferrari with a sweeping move into Turn 1 on Lap 26, and didn't put a foot wrong for the remainder of the race.

 There's a good omen for Pérez – the winner of the opening race of a season hasn't won the title for six straight years – but the Mexican was more happy to banish the bad memories of last year's Bahrain disappointment, the only time in the past 49 races where neither Red Bull has seen the chequered flag.